ClementNerma/Rave/docs/books/concepts.md

 * A _functionally-trusted_ resource means that is guaranteed to work under the right circumstances (no missing dependencies, no error due to a bug of the operating system, etc.) thanks to many checks performed on it (checking that functions aren't declared twice, type compatibility, template constraints, etc.).
 To be functionally-trusted, a resource needs to be syntaxically-trusted first (because a program with syntax error scannot work) ;
 * An _untrusted_ resource is a resource that is not syntaxically-trusted (and so not functionally-trusted).

-### The adapter
+### The normalizer: Source -> SST

-The first module of the toolchain to run is the _adapter_.
+The first module of the toolchain to run is the _normalizer_.
 It handles characters encoding (`utf-8`...), line breaks (`\r\n` on Windows, `\r` on some old Mac systems, `\n` on Linux).
 If the source code is not a string (for example, a compressed package like we'll see later), it runs the _package handler_ to manage dependencies, uncompress source code, resolve links, etc.

 The goal of this package is to get a SST for SilverNight Source Tree, which is a folder-like representation of the source code, in a little more complex way.
 It can handle packages management (including binary resources like images our sounds that come with some packages) or code split across several files.

 **Reminder :** It takes as an input an unstrusted source folder and delivers an unstrusted SST.

-### The builder

-The _builder_ is the second module of the toolchain to run.
-It converts a source tree to an _Abstract Syntax Tree_ (AST), which is a representation of the source codes that clearly indicates additions, block usages, call to functions, declaration of variables, etc.

-**Reminder :** It takes as an input an unstructed SST and delivers a syntaxically-trusted AST.

-#### The tokenizer: SST to TST
+### The lexer: SST -> TST

-The very first sub-module to work here is the _tokenizer_.
+The very first sub-module to work here is the _lexer_.
 It basically turns each part of the source code from the source tree into an array of tokens.
 Its goal is to structure the code, to indicate that here there is an integer, here there is a string, here there is a `func` keyword, etc.

 It does not perform any check on the syntax except: